oVirt/ovirt-site/source/feature/sr-iov.html.md

 #### High Level Feature Description

 In order to connect a vnic directly to a sr-iov enabled nic the vnic should be marked as a passthrough.
-The properties that should be configured on the vf are taken from the vnic's profile/network ( vlan, mtu, qos, custom properties ((open issue- what properties are supported?))).
-When starting the vm the vnic will be directly connected to one of the availiable vfs on the host's sr-iov enabled nic (the nic that the vnic's network is attached to).
+The properties that should be configured on the VF are taken from the vnic's profile/network ( vlan, mtu, qos, custom properties ((open issue- what properties are supported?))).
+When starting the vm the vnic will be directly connected to one of the availiable VFs on the host's sr-iov enabled nic (the nic that the vnic's network is attached to).

 #### Affected Flows